huugof/slope-calculator-CLI/README.md

 ## Optional

-To make it easier to use `slope 3.5%`
+To make it easier to use and just type `slope 3.5%`

 1. **Make it Executable**